Harsh7880/Namste-React/inception/README.md

 - This is a basic example to showcase the fundamentals of DOM manipulation with React.
 - Consider using `textContent` instead of `innerHTML` for security reasons in React development to prevent potential XSS vulnerabilities.

-I hope this README.md provides a clear explanation of your project!